 This SUV is a high-end model that offers plenty of interior space with three rows of seating.
-It's relatively high price indicates its premium spot in the Nissan lineup.
+It is relatively high priced indicating its premium spot in the Nissan lineup.
 It comes with an impressive array of high-tech equipment and safety systems, and it has many amenities packed into its cabin.

 Compare the S vs SV Trim Levels.
 What is the difference?

 The S has tasteful appointments.
 It boasts a smart key system, a power-adjustable steering column, and a lot of storage spaces inside the cabin.
 It also boasts a steering wheel and gear knob coated in leather, a ten-way power-adjustable driver's seat, and an eight-way power-adjustable front passenger seat.

 With the SV, things are taken up a level.
 For instance, it has leatherette seats instead of cloth seats, and it has heated front seats to provide extra warmth in the winter.
 It's available with an auto-dimming rearview mirror as well as a HomeLink transceiver.

 There are many wonderful technological advancements.
 The 12.3-inch touchscreen and the seven-inch digital information cluster come with the S as standard.
 An enormous plus is that navigation is standard.
 Additionally included in the infotainment package are Apple CarPlay, Android Auto, SiriusXM, speech recognition, and Wi-Fi compatibility.
 A very useful feature that the SV offers is wireless charging.
 Additionally, the SV boasts a six-speaker audio system unlike the S's four speakers.